koolmayooshi/Wellness-Check-In/README.md

 This site uses HTML, CSS, and Javascript to make a personalized expereince when completing a wellness check-in.
-It is yet to be uploaded on to a server.
+It is yet to be uploaded on to a server and still operates on a local host.

 PERSONALIZED GREETING
 When a user first enters the site, there is a prompt that allows them to input their name.